dalesgit/logseq/pages/Module 2 session 1.md

 	- Ignatius: Pay attention to what is beneath the surface.
 Pay attention to the surrounding, epiphanies, dreams, daydreams,
 	- Danny, I notice you look especially thoughtful
 	- you're feeling uncomfortable
-	- notice, get curious, wonder ...
-(LS)
+	- **notice, get curious, wonder** ...
+(LS) -- *I was remember how significant that habit was in the last day as I prepared for today's class.*
+-